Table of Contents

 Parts in Question Box

-1. Question text: In this question box, you can add a question text that would be highlighted on the screen.
-In the text, you can add variables, emojis.
+In this question box, you can add a question text that would be highlighted on the screen.
+In the text, you can add variables and emojis.
 Change the text to Bold, Italic, Strikethrough.

 As you can see in the above image there are variables added, variables are anything that are saved answers of the users and which I will talk about later.
 Anything that follows @{Variable Name} is a variable.